steventkrawczyk/reviewers-like-you/README.md

 #### Load testing

-TODO: Docker integration

 We use [locust](https://docs.locust.io/en/stable/what-is-locust.html) for load testing.
-Try `locust -f tests/locustfile.py -u 10 -r 1 -t 60 --headless --only-summary -H http://localhost:5000 --csv data/metrics/locust/perf` to run a load test and check out the results in `data/metrics/locust/perf`
+Try `./tests/load_test.sh` to run a load test and check out the results in `data/metrics/locust/perf`

 ### Jupyter notebook